-Sharon qualified as a speech and language therapist (SLT) in 2011.
-Sharon has worked within an NHS service in Devon as a Community SLT working with children with a range of speech, language and communication needs and in independent practice since qualifying.
-Sharon has also worked within a range of settings including the client’s home, nursery or school, and clinic.
+Sharon qualified as a speech and language therapist (SLT) in 2011 and has worked within an NHS service and also in independent practice with children with a range of speech, language and communication needs, within varied settings including the client’s home, nursery or school, and clinic.

-Sharon’s experience includes assessment and management of language skills, speech sounds, fluency and social communication skills.
-Sharon has worked with children aged from 2 to 16, with delayed and disordered speech and language skills, dysfluency, medical conditions, complex disability, Downs Syndrome, Autism Spectrum Disorder and genetic conditions.
-Sharon has also worked within multidisciplinary environments and works alongside education settings and local authorities to support children’s speech, language and communication skills working on functional, client-centred goals.
+Sharon’s experience includes assessment and management of language skills, speech sounds, fluency, and social communication skills.
+She has worked with children aged from 2 to 16, with delayed and disordered speech and language skills, dysfluency, medical conditions, complex disability, Downs Syndrome, Autism Spectrum Disorder and genetic conditions.

-- Understanding of typical child developmental milestones and how to support key areas of development.
+- Understanding & supportive of key areas of development

 - Multidisciplinary environments